-Since I no longer need to be in my office from 8 am. to 5 pm., I spend a lot of time in my home office located in the back of my house, set in large garden.
-Whenever I need a break, I just walk out from the office, taking care of the large vegetable garden where I grow tomatoes, cucumbers, varieties of peppers, and potatoes.
+Since I no longer need to be in my office from 8 a.m. to 5 p.m., I spend much time in my home office located in the back of my house set in large garden.
+Whenever I need a break, I just walk out from the office and take care of the large vegetable garden where I grow tomatoes, cucumbers, varieties of peppers, and potatoes.
 We also have a variety of fruit trees.
-In the fall, we have persimmons, tangerines and California naval oranges to harvest.
-Our lemons seem to grow all year.
+In the fall, we have three trees of persimmons, tangerines, and California naval oranges to harvest.
+Our lemons seem to grow year around.
 Working in my garden is my way of releasing the stress of meeting deadline after deadline of work related projects.